kenmwangi/gerald-magu-portfolio/README.md

 ## Lessons Learned

-Nextjs 13 makes the development journey seamless and it has advanced features such as adoption of **React server components** functionalities.
+Nextjs 13 makes the development journey seamless and has advanced features such as adopting **React server components** functionalities.

 ## Support

-For support, email magugerald@gmail.com or reach me through twitter.
+For support, email magugerald@gmail.com or reach me through Twitter.

 ## Developer